galamo/rfl-react-2025/react/readme.react.md

 ### Exercise 4 - Convert to useRef

-1. try to use hook useRef in the register/login page instead.
+1. Convert the login Page to use useRef
+2. support `onBlur` event to popup ad error.